Last Updated on July 22, 2022 by Chris and Lindsay

 - Fun, safe exploration of the canyon (but always hike with a buddy)

-Zebra Slot Canyon is one of a handful of canyons in Utah carved out by wind and water over time.
+Zebra Slot Canyon is one of many slot canyons in Utah carved out by wind and water over time.
 As a slot canyon, there are points where it is narrower than your outstretched arms.

-Distance: 5.3 miles
+- Distance: 5.3 miles

-Terrain: Mostly sand and dirt (can be hot or muddy at times)
+- Terrain: Mostly sand and dirt (can be hot or muddy at times)

-Type of Trail: Out and Back (approximately 2.6 miles each way)
+- Type of Trail: Out and Back (approximately 2.6 miles each way)

-Difficulty: Easy to Moderate
+- Difficulty: Easy to Moderate

-What to bring: Water, sunscreen, water shoes, camera.
+- What to Bring: Water, sunscreen, water shoes, camera.

 Like many great hiking/photography locations, visiting Zebra Slot Canyon requires a bit of “off the beaten path” navigation.

 Driving to the Trailhead

 Follow highway UT-12 East for approximately 5 miles from the center of town.
 Look for “Hole In The Rock Road” to your RIGHT.

 At this point the drive becomes a bit more challenging.
 Depending on recent rain and road maintenance, the road will be a mixture of smooth, hard-packed dirt and washboard gravel.
-Follow Hole In The Rock Road for approximately 8 miles.

 See the MAP HERE.